Mencius: Mother

+As an expression, the idiom refers to the importance of finding the proper environment for raising children.

+Mencius' mother cuts her weaving

-Another story further illustrates the emphasis that Mencius's mother placed on her son's education.
-As the story goes, once when Mencius was young, he was truant from school.
+Xiang then mentions the story of Meng Mu duan zhi (Mencius' mother cuts her weaving).
+This story further illustrates the emphasis that Mencius's mother placed on her son's education.
+As the story goes, once when Mencius was young, he was a truant.
 His mother responded to his apparent disregard for his education by taking up a pair of scissors and cutting the cloth she had been weaving in front of him.
-This was intended to illustrate that one cannot stop a task midway, and her example inspired Mencius to diligence in his studies.
+This was intended to illustrate that one cannot stop a task midway, and her example inspired Mencius to be diligent in his studies.

+Mencius intends to divorce his wife

 There is another legend about his mother and his wife, involving a time when his wife was at home alone and was discovered by Mencius not to be sitting properly.
 Mencius thought his wife had violated a rite, and demanded a divorce.
 His mother claimed that it was written in The Book of Rites that before a person entered a room, he should announce his imminent presence loudly to let others prepare for his arrival; as he had not done that in this case, the person who had violated the rite was Mencius himself.
 Eventually Mencius admitted his fault.

-She is one of 125 women of which biographies have been included in the Biographies of Exemplary Women, written by Liu Xiang.